docpad/docpad/README.md

 		mkdir my-new-website
 		cd my-new-website

-- To get started, simply run the following.
-It runs all the other commands at once :-)
+- To get started, simply run the following - it will run all the other commands at once

 		docpad run

-- To generate a basic website structure in the current working directory (if you don't already)
+- To generate a basic website structure in the current working directory if we don't already have one

 		docpad scaffold